ReSurfEMG/binders/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ReSurfEMG/binders/main)

-This is currently experimental, and lacks real data.

-It needs synthetic data to run on...
+This binder is currently moving towards completion- it runs here on synthetic data which can be made in the binder.
+Please not the publication will have been run on real patient data.